How to Age Gracefully: 10 Habits Every Woman Should Embrace

 I’ve learned that loneliness can sneak in as we age.
 Don’t let it.
 Call a friend, join a group, or have coffee with your neighbor.

 Relationships are the heartbeat of a fulfilling life.
-Staying socially connected is part of aging gracefully as a woman—we’re wired for community.
+Staying socially connected is part of aging gracefully; as women, we’re wired for community.

 5. Guard Your Mental Peace